Office hours and contact information during Safer at Home period

 Who will manage your account?
 Someone must be responsible for monitoring, moderating, and managing your account seven days a week, 365 days a year, including weekends and holidays.
 Social media never rests, and a social manager must be attentive to their community.
 You should identify a primary social manager and a back-up manager as well, and agree to a monitoring and on-call schedule.

 How will you handle a social crisis?
 It's inevitable: Someone will post something negative on your social account.
 If you encounter a post that is deemed slanderous, obscene, soliciting, or in conflict with the College’s social media policies and guidelines, you have every right to delete it.
-If you encounter a post that is threatening in nature, please take down the name of the person who issued the post, its content, and contact Campus Safety at 562.907.4211 and the Office of Communications at email@example.com immediately after the post has been deleted.
-In the event of a campus-wide emergency, the Office of Communications will distribute official news and updates via its own social media channels.
+If you encounter a post that is threatening in nature, please take down the name of the person who issued the post, its content, and contact Campus Safety at 562.907.4211 and the Office of Marketing & Communications at firstname.lastname@example.org immediately after the post has been deleted.
+In the event of a campus-wide emergency, the Office of Marketing & Communications will distribute official news and updates via its own social media channels.